Bozhi-Wu/TIFFAlign/README.md

    - Rotation
    - Alpha (transparency)
 5. Save alignment parameters for later use.
-6. Export the aligned file with `Save Aligned TIFF`.
+6. Export the aligned file with **Save Aligned TIFF**.
+   - By default, files are read using `memmap` for efficiency.
+   - If `memmap` fails, the tool falls back to `imread`, which loads the entire file into memory.
+   - ⚠️ Ensure your computer has enough RAM to handle large files.

 ---